 What is relevant life insurance?

-Relevant life insurance is a type of life cover that a limited company can provide for a director or employee.
-The company pays the premiums, and if the insured person dies while the policy is in force, a tax-free lump sum is paid to their beneficiaries through a discretionary trust.
+The company pays the premiums, and if the insured person dies while the policy is in force, a tax-free lump sum is paid to their beneficiaries through a discretionary trust (learn more about how the trust works).

 Who it’s for

-Relevant life insurance is available to directors and employees of UK-registered limited companies.
 It’s ideal for owner-managed businesses where the director wants personal life cover but doesn’t qualify for a group scheme.
-Sole traders and traditional partnerships are not eligible, as the policy must be arranged and funded by a company.

 Why directors use it